Proxima Studio - stock.adobe.com

 Stepping stone to transparency

-As inescapable and dystopian as algorithmic injustice sounds, however, those Computer Weekly spoke to were adamant there were things that can be done about it.
+As inescapable and dystopian as algorithmic injustice sounds, however, those Computer Weekly has spoken to are adamant there are things that can be done about it.

 For one thing, governments and companies could be forced to disclose how any algorithms and systems work.
 Cities such as Helsinki and Amsterdam have already acted in some way on this, introducing registers for any AI or algorithms deployed by the cities.